How to Prevent Clogged Drains—Because Backups Are the Worst

 In this post, you will learn:

-Why Do Drains Get Clogged?
+Why Do Drains Become Clogged?

 A stealthy little science experiment could be happening underneath your sink.
 Cooking oil and grease may have easily slipped down the drain only to solidify into a glob that grabs onto everything else passing through.
 When hair drops down the drain it acts like a fish net catching soap scum and debris, building up layers of gunk.
 Even soap scum by itself can form a slimy residue that narrows your pipes over time.